JustinPrivitera/Real_Time_Ray_Tracer/README.md

 3. If ambient occlusion with post processing is enabled, then the post-processing compute shader blends pixels with the last several frames using Temporal and Spatial AA.

 ### Notes:
+* This project originated as the final project for csc 572, graduate graphics as well as for csc 473, advanced rendering techniques.
+Both classes allowed students to pick an open ended project to pursue in the last few weeks of the quarter.
 * Future ideas to expand on this include:
 	+ smoothing edges
 	+ Using textures to store past frames instead of frame buffers